 About

-Katha Seidman builds immersive stories that connect the past to the present.
+Katha Seidman builds stories that connect the past to the present.
 Sometimes solo, often in collaboration with other artists, these works express the mysteries of time, individual lives, social ritual and art.

 Biography